seananderson/metafolio/inst/ms/ms.md

 ## Broad implications, research extensions, and priorities

 Our results emphasize the importance of thinking at the portfolio level when making conservation decisions --- considering aggregate risk and performance for ecological portfolios.
-Although our results may appear intuitive, we often don't often consider aggregate risk and only by simultaneously considering aggregate risk and return can we optimally diversify ecological systems [@ando2012].
+Although our results may appear intuitive, conservation decisions often don't often consider aggregate risk and only by simultaneously considering aggregate risk and return can we optimally diversify ecological systems [@ando2012].
 Thus we can think of portfolio risk-return performance as another dimension of conservation.
 This dimension emphasizes the value of a broader scale of management and focussing not just on currently productive populations but also on less productive populations to reduce long-term aggregate risk [e.g. @hilborn2003; @price2008].
 This perspective does not negate an understanding at a finer scale, say of individual fish stocks.
 Rather, as in finance, it requires both an understanding of stock performance and an assessment of their covariance to predict properties of the portfolio as a whole.

 We suggest a number of specific extensions to our simulation model.
 First our model could be extended beyond thermal response diversity.
 For salmon this